Gonanf/git-on-cloudflare/docs/architecture.md

 - **UI Cache**: 60s for HEAD/refs, 5min for README, 1hr for tag commits
 - **Object Cache**: Immutable Git objects cached for 1 year
+- **KV-backed pack metadata hints**: recent pack list and OID→pack mapping to reduce DO calls during reads; writes are gated by `shouldSkipKVCache()` and DO `/unpack-progress` to avoid staleness during churn
 - Reduces DO/R2 calls significantly, improves response times to <50ms

 ## Background processing and alarms